-Next you will need to create your Headlines.
+Next, you will need to create your Headlines.
 You have the option to include 15 headlines, but Google will only show 3 per ad.
-Headline 1 and 2 will always be showing, while headline 3 may or many not be displayed.
+Headlines #1 and #2 will always be showing, while headline #3 may or may not be displayed.

 Including a price will help you stand out and will ensure that customers who are interested are going to be clicking.

 Your headlines should also include popular keywords in your headlines and make them unique.

 Next, you will need to write your ad description.
 Description 1 will always show while Description 2 may or may not show.
 Use credentials in your Google Ads for Physical Therapists ads if you have them, it gives users a larger incentive to trust your brand.
 For example, “300 Happy Patients” is a form of social proof and can be validated for potential clients.

 You will be shown a preview of what your Google Ads for Physical Therapists will look like on a desktop and mobile device.
 You will also see your ad extensions in these previews.